SingularisArt/Website/content/post/note-taking-with-latex-part-1/index.md

 ```

 Now, the placeholder says **DOCUMENT NAME**, and when you reach that
-placeholder, it will be highlighted in visual mode, and you can overwrite it.
+placeholder, it'll be highlighted in visual mode, and you can overwrite it.

 Now you know the basics, let's get into some examples.